Transition & Case Management Services

 As California’s version of the national

-Money Follows the Person (MFP) program, the CCT project specifically applies to those who have been living in a skilled nursing facility for longer than a short stay, assisting them to move back to their home or community with the help of a Transition Coordinator.
+Money Follows the Person (MFP) program, the CCT project helps individuals living in skilled nursing facilities return to their homes or communities, with personalized support from a Transition Coordinator.
 The Coordinator helps with exploring living choices and explaining the services the program offers, such as home and vehicle adaptation, assistive devices, transportation options, wheelchairs and other medical equipment, self-care training, and getting a personal care attendant.
 The program also provides assistance coordinating with physicians, family, the nursing facility, landlords and others.

 Once the client has moved, the Transition Coordinator follows the participant for a year, helping with issues that arise and connecting the client to services that will allow them to remain at home.
 This program helps people make their own decisions about where and with whom to live, and it’s available free of charge to anyone 18 or over who qualifies.
 See below for more details.